 - You begin to lose your memory.
 In fact, your odds of developing dementia double with neglected hearing loss.

-- Higher instance of depression and anxiety.
+- Higher instances of depression and anxiety.
 Simply stated, neglected hearing loss can increase depression and anxiety, which will then have a strong negative effect on your physical body, to say nothing of your mental health.

 - Balance balance issues.
 Hearing loss can make it harder to keep your balance and maintain situational awareness.